 15. A word on Ramadan

-As a Muslim country the religious occasion of Ramadan is strictly observed.
+As a Muslim country, the religious occasion of Ramadan is strictly observed.
 This is a time for deep religious reflection by Muslims and certain practices must be observed by all Muslims.
-Whilst non-Muslims do not need to participate, you must show respect at all times to those around you.
-Some of the key areas that can concern visitors include:

 Affection & dress – see the points above about religious respect, but particularly important during this month of reflection.
-Of course, if it’s hot your kids can wear light summer clothing and of course you can kiss and hold your children but adults should be extra vigilant in keeping themselves covered and just keep your affections to a private place.
+Of course, if it’s hot, your kids can wear light summer clothing, and you can kiss and hold your children, but adults should be extra vigilant in keeping themselves covered and just keep your affections to a private place.

-http://www.islamicfinder.org/ find out about Islamic calendars, prayer timings and learning more about the Islamic culture.
+- http://www.islamicfinder.org/ – find out about Islamic calendars, prayer timings and learn more about the Islamic culture.

 Tourist boards for each of the Emirates